uabrc/uabrc.github.io/docs/cheaha/tutorial/pytorch_tensorflow.md

 ## Installing PyTorch Using the Terminal

-There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilising only CPUs.
+There are two instances of PyTorch that can be installed, one requiring GPUs, and another utilizing only CPUs.
 GPUs generally improve project compute speeds and are preferred.
 For both instances of pytorch, please follow these steps;

 1. [Create](../../workflow_solutions/using_conda.md#create-an-environment) and [activate](../../workflow_solutions/using_conda.md#activate-an-environment) an environment as stated in these links.